Changing Female Representation

 Even Anna Ben as Helen is irreplaceable.
 We were eagerly waiting for her next film since she impressed us in Kumbalangi Night.

-The existence of women with opinion is a difficult concept for some people to digest.
-Every time a female actor expresses her honest opinion, she is asked to shut up, do her work and leave.
+The existence of women with opinions is a difficult concept for some people to digest.
+Every time a female actor expresses her honest opinion, she is asked to shut up, do her work, and leave.
 Once an angry mob was so close to ripping off the screen showing Parvathy Thiruvoth’s movie (just because she had an opinion). the outstanding actress shut them all up and made them clap and cheer for her character, Pallavi in Uyare (2019, Malayalam)Uyare is a sharp take on toxic relationships.
 The film reminds us that we need to step out as early as possible from a relationship that takes away our inner peace of mind.

 The exciting thing about Uyare is that it is a female-oriented movie penned by two male writers Bobby and Sanjay.
 Their scripts and stories have always encouraged women to break the chain of stereotypes.